Minimalist approach to the classification of symmetry protected topological phases: Consequences of the Hypothesis and Comparison with the Literature

 \begin{framed}\begin{rslt} Let $\ZZZ^n$ act as discrete spatial translations in $n$ linearly independent directions.
 Then there is a natural isomorphism of abelian groups,

 where ${n \choose k} \coloneq \frac{n!}{k! (n-k)!}$. \end{rslt}\end{framed}

 \begin{pf} Iterate Physical Result \ref{rslt:strong_weak_isomorphism}. \end{pf}

 We thus see a hierarchy of topological indices in different codimensions.
 There is a single strong topological index, in $0$ codimension (i.e.\,$d$ dimensions), which arises from forgetting translational symmetry in all $n$ directions.
-There are $n \choose k$ weak topological indices in $k$ codimensions (i.e.\,$d-k$ dimensions), which correspond to stacking identical copies of $k$-codimensional phases in $n \choose k$ different ways.
-This hierarchy is visualized in Fig.\,\ref{fig:hierarchy}.
+There are $n \choose k$ weak topological indices in $k$ codimensions (i.e.\,$d-k$ dimensions), which correspond to layering identical copies of $k$-codimensional phases in $n \choose k$ different ways.